Behavioral Sink: The Overpopulation Experiments Of John B. Calhoun

-Back in the 60s, American ethologist John B. Calhoun conducted a series of behavioral studies of captive mice within a nine-square-foot enclosure.
+Back in the 60s, American ethologist John B. Calhoun conducted a series of behavioral studies on captive mice that inhabited a nine-square-foot enclosure.

-Within the enclosure known as Universe 25, several pairs of mice were allowed to breed, the conditions were simple:
+Within this enclosure known as Universe 25, several pairs of mice were allowed to breed, the conditions were simple:

 - No shortage of food, water and nesting material.